KyleGospo/docs.bazzite.gg/src/Gaming/Hardware_compatibility_for_gaming.md

 ## Vulkan Compatible GPU

-### Vulkan Capable Graphics Required
+!!! attention

     Linux gaming is heavily dependent on having compatible hardware with Vulkan.

+### Viewing Your GPU's Vulkan Version

 If you're using a device with an older or weaker GPU that does not support **Vulkan 1.3 or later**, then you need to use older Proton and Wine builds like **Proton/WINE 6** or earlier.

-Check which Vulkan version your GPU uses, enter this in the terminal:
+Check which Vulkan version your GPU uses, enter this in the **terminal**:

 ```command
 vulkaninfo | grep 'Instance Version'